De De Pyaar De

+Pre-production began in February 2017, and filming commenced on 19 January 2018 in Mumbai.
+The production further took place in London and Kullu Manali, before wrapping up in August 2018.
+The film was released on 17 May 2019, and was a commercial success grossing ₹143 crore worldwide.

 Plot

-Ashish Mehra is a 50-year-old NRI businessman settled in London.
-He meets the 26 year-old Ayesha Khurana; they begin dating and a serious relationship, living together.
-Ashish informs her that he is separated from his wife Manjana "Manju" Rao who lives in India with their children.
-After a back and forth regarding their age gap, Ashish decides to introduce Ayesha to his family, he takes her to his home in Manali.
+Ashish Mehra is a 50-year-old NRI investor in London who meets a 26-year-old woman Ayesha.
+The two begin dating and then start living together.
+Ashish informs her that he is separated from his wife Manju Rao who lives in India with their children Ishika and Ishaan.
+After a back and forth regarding their age gap, Ashish decides to introduce Ayesha to his family and takes her to his home in Manali.
 Manju and their children are now living with Ashish's parents.
-His daughter Ishika is irritated by his arrival, believing he will ruin the meeting with her boyfriend, Rishi and her to-be father-in-law Atul Saxena.
-Startled, Ashish creates a lie regarding how Ayesha is his secretary, much to Ayesha’s detest.
+Ishika is irritated by his arrival, believing that he will ruin the meeting with her boyfriend Rishi and his father Atul Saxena.

+Startled, Ashish lies that Ayesha is his secretary, much to Ayesha's detest.
 Ayesha and Manju feel tension over their feelings for Ashish.
-Due to circumstances, Ashish is introduced as Manju's brother to Ishita's future in-laws.

-Ayesha and Manju fail to get along well.
+Due to circumstances, Ashish is introduced as Manju's brother to Rishi and Atul.
+Ayesha and Manju fail to get along with each other.
 After finally noticing that Ayesha and Ashish are together, Ishika shouts at Ashish for lying to his entire family.
-He finally reveals he brought Ayesha to gain the approval of his family; Atul also learns the same and calls off the wedding as he feels the family is not reliable.
-Manju defends Ashish and Ayesha’s relationship in front of their entire family, where Ashish consoles Manju.
+Ashish finally reveals that he brought Ayesha to gain the approval of his family.
+Atul also learns the same and calls off the wedding as he feels the family is not reliable.
+Manju defends Ashish and Ayesha's relationship in front of their entire family, where Ashish also consoles Manju and gets intimate with her.

-The next day, Ayesha finds out that Manju and Ashish got intimate and Manju responds that she is still his wife and Ayesha is technically the other woman.
+The next morning, Ayesha finds out that Manju and Ashish slept together and Manju responds that she is still his wife and Ayesha is technically the other woman.
 Disheartened, Ayesha returns to London.
-Ashish convinces Atul for the marriage between Ishika and Rishi, and begins missing Ayesha when his daughter’s wedding arrangements go in full swing.
-Manju realizes the true longing the couple have for each other and goes to London to ask Ayesha to give Ashish a second chance, Thus, Ayesha reunites with him.
-In the mid-credits scene, the two argue on whether they should meet Ayesha's family.
+Ashish convinces Atul for the marriage between Ishika and Rishi, but begins missing Ayesha.
+When Ishika's engagement arrangements are in full swing, Manju realises the true longing the couple have for each other and goes to London to ask Ayesha to give Ashish a second chance.
+Ayesha reconciles with Ashish and celebrates Ishika's engagement.
+In a post-credits scene, Ashish and Ayesha argue on whether they should meet Ayesha's family.